Nothing tastes as good as skinny feels: Impact

 After the interview was released, the quote "immediately caused an uproar" according to the BBC.
 HuffPost wrote, "The roar that WWD promised quickly materialised."
 Television presenter Denise van Outen quipped, "Kate Moss is talking out of her size zero backside."
 Susan Ringwood, the chief executive of the eating disorder awareness charity Beat, said, "For her to even inadvertently legitimise something that could be potentially so harmful is regrettable."
 Moss' representatives stated the quote was "taken out of context."
 CBS News named the quote one of the "Top 20 quotes of 2009", while Cosmopolitan included it in the listicle "The Most Insane Things Celebs Said This Year".

 Pro-anorexia mantra

 After the release of the interview, English model Katie Green stated, "There are 1.1 million eating disorders in the UK alone.
 Kate Moss's comments are likely to cause many more.
 If you read any of the pro-anorexia websites, they go crazy for quotes like this."
-That community, also known as "pro-ana", quickly started using the term and applied it as "thinspo" and as one of their 10 mantras.
-The pro-ana website Starving for Control put the quote on their homepage.
-Author Lisabeth Kaeser recounted how she used the phrase as a personal mantra when she was struggling with her eating disorder.
+That community, also known as "pro-ana", quickly started using the quote and applied it as "thinspo" and as one of their 10 mantras.
+The pro-ana website Starving for Control put it on their homepage.
+Author Lisabeth Kaeser recounted how she used the quote as a personal mantra when she was struggling with her eating disorder.

 Writing for HuffPost in 2018, Katie Bishop stated, "For years the slogan infiltrated pro-anorexia forums, and even today a quick Google offers up pages of images of the words in Instagram-ready fonts against tasteful backgrounds of millennial pink."